 Usually, but not always.
 Sometimes if the baby is persistently looking face down, i.e. towards your spine it may be difficult to see the baby's face.
 If this happens, we will invite you back at NO additional cost.
 We make no promises that the images will be similar to those you might have seen elsewhere or even from our clinic, or that we can always meet everyone's expectations.
 Every baby scans differently, depending on its gestational age, position, amount of fluid, and mother's condition.
 We promise to make every effort to obtain the best possible images of whatever parts of the baby that can be seen.

 Can I bring my family and friends?

 Yes!
 In fact, we encourage our clients to invite family and friends to attend the elective 4D 5D/HD Live Ultrasound session.
 This is a joyous and wonderful experience, one that can be shared with your family and loved ones.
-We can comfortably accommodate up to 8 people in our ultrasound viewing room. (call if more) Our seating is specifically arranged so that everyone in your party will have an excellent view of our large screen 4D HD Live images of the baby.
+We can comfortably accommodate up to 8 people in our ultrasound viewing room, but currently are only allowing 5 guests with current restrictions.
+Our seating is specifically arranged so that everyone in your party will have an excellent view of our large screen 4D HD Live images of the baby.